Scaling laws in the stellar mass distribution and the transition to homogeneity: Fractal projections

-In this regard, let us recall that \citet{Durrer} intended to show that the angular projection of a fractal set can have a vanishing lacunarity, with various arguments, mainly, that the projection of a fractal with dimension 2 or higher is non-fractal, but also other arguments related to galaxy properties (apparent sizes and opacities).
-If the three-dimensional stellar mass distribution is already non-lacunar, then that issue is no longer meaningful.
-Furthermore, a small lacunarity would also give rise to a non-lacunar projection, because it is certain that the fractal dimension of the support of the distribution is considerably larger than two \citep{I-SDSS}.
+Regarding lacunarity, let us recall that \citet{Durrer} argued that the angular projection of a fractal set can have a vanishing lacunarity, by noting that the projection of a fractal with dimension 2 or higher is non-fractal and appealing to galaxy properties (apparent sizes and opacities).
+If the three-dimensional stellar mass distribution is already non-lacunar, then the issue is no longer meaningful.
+Furthermore, the presence of a small lacunarity would also give rise to a non-lacunar projection, as a consequence of the almost certain fact that the fractal dimension of the support of the mass distribution in space is larger than two \citep{I-SDSS}.

-The study of projections of multifractal mass distributions is not reduced to the behaviour of lacunarity.
-If we characterize a mass distribution by its dimension spectrum $D_q$, the question of how this spectrum behaves under projections has been partially answered by \citet{Hunt-K}.
-The answer is the natural generalization of the standard result for fractal sets \citep{Falcon,FFJ}: in particular, the dimension of the projection of a fractal set onto a plane (or a smooth surface) equals the dimension of the set if it is smaller than two and it is two otherwise (this statement has to be qualified for non-random fractals, which can have special projections along some directions).
+The study of multifractal projections is not reduced to the behaviour of lacunarity.
+The main question is how to characterize the behavior of dimensions under a projection.
+This question has been partially answered by \citet{Hunt-K}, in terms of the R\'enyi dimension spectrum $D_q$.
+The answer is the natural generalization of the standard and intuitive result obtained for fractal sets \citep{Falcon,FFJ}: the dimension of the projection of a fractal set onto a plane (or a smooth surface), in particular, equals the dimension of the set if it is smaller than two and it is two otherwise (this statement has to be qualified for non-random fractals, which can have special projections along some directions).
 This result is still valid for the dimension spectrum $D_q$ of a mass distribution, with the restriction that $1 <q \leq 2$ \citep{Hunt-K}.
-The restriction is due to technical reasons and may not apply to some types of mass distributions, but we are mostly interested in that interval and, especially, in the correlation dimension $D_2$.
-Since we expect that $D_2$ is in the range 1.2--1.4 for the stellar mass distribution (Sect.~\ref{z}), it has to be preserved under angular projections.
+The restriction is due to technical reasons and may not apply to every type of mass distribution.
+Anyway, we are mostly interested in that interval and, especially, in the correlation dimension $D_2$.
+Since we expect that $D_2$ is in the range 1--1.5 for the stellar mass distribution (Sects.~\ref{z} and \ref{cell_var}), it has to be preserved under angular projections.

-Here, we should notice that some authors find that $D_2 \geq 2$ \citep[table 1]{Jones-RMP}. \Red{However, large values of $D_2$ often come from power-law fits of $\xi(r) + 1$ [or $\G(r)$, $\G^*(r)$], on scale ranges that extend too far and include a quasi-homogeneous range, thus being biased towards $D_2=3$, as explained in Sect.~\ref{z}.} Moreover, all those values \Red{of $D_2$} refer to the galaxy number density.
+Here, we should notice that some authors find that $D_2 \geq 2$ \citep[table 1]{Jones-RMP}. \Red{However, large values of $D_2$ often come from power-law fits of $\xi(r) + 1$ on scale ranges that extend too far and include a quasi-homogeneous range, thus being biased towards $D_2=3$, as explained in Sect.~\ref{z}.} Moreover, all those values \Red{of $D_2$} do not refer to the stellar mass distribution but to the galaxy number distribution.